 If a PDA is still open by the time infants are 1 year of age, it is extremely unlikely to close on its own.
 At that time, doctors usually recommend a procedure to close the PDA to eliminate the risk of endocarditis.

 In most cases, doctors close the patent ductus arteriosus by inserting a small device or coil during cardiac catheterization.
 During this procedure, the closure device is attached to the end of a long, thin tube (catheter).
-The catheter is inserted into the large vein at the top of the child's leg.
+The catheter is inserted into the large vein in the groin.
 The catheter is carefully pushed up through the blood vessel until it reaches the heart and then advanced a little further until the tip with the device is in the ductus.
 Once the device is in the proper location, it is expanded to close the ductus.

 Occasionally, particularly when the ductus is unusually large, doctors do surgery to close the ductus.